Advances in APPFL: A Comprehensive and Extensible Federated Learning Framework: Background and Related Work

 \subsection{Heterogeneity in Federated Learning}

-Heterogeneity is one of the significant challenges in FL due to its distributed nature across multiple clients \cite{FLadvances, ghosh2019robust, wang2021field}.
+Heterogeneity is one of the key challenges in FL due to its distributed nature.
 This heterogeneity can be categorized into three primary types: data heterogeneity, computation heterogeneity, and communication heterogeneity.

-\textit{Data heterogeneity} arises from the fact that client datasets are often unbalanced and non-IID, meaning they may not be representative of the overall population distribution.
+\textit{Data heterogeneity} arises from the fact that client datasets are unbalanced and non-IID, meaning they may not be representative of the overall population.
 This discrepancy leads to varying local training objectives among clients, causing their locally trained models to diverge from one another, a phenomenon known as client drift \cite{karimireddy2020scaffold}.
 As a result, simple weighted averaging of local models, as in the \texttt{FedAvg} strategy \cite{fedavg}, may degrade the performance of the global model as data heterogeneity increases \cite{fedavgm}.
 Several solutions have been proposed to address this issue on both the server and client sides.
 For instance, server-side optimizations such as \texttt{FedAvgM} \cite{fedavgm}, \texttt{FedAdam}, \texttt{FedAdagrad}, and \texttt{FedYogi} \cite{reddi2020adaptive} have been introduced to enhance FL performance on non-IID data.
-Client-side approaches such as \texttt{FedProx} \cite{li2020federated} and \texttt{SCAFFOLD} \cite{karimireddy2020scaffold} incorporate correction terms into the client's local objective function to reduce excessive drift between local and global models.
+Client-side approaches such as \texttt{SCAFFOLD} \cite{karimireddy2020scaffold} incorporate correction terms into the client's local objective function to reduce drift between local and global models.
+Additionally, selecting participating clients based on data quality and relevance has been explored as well as an effective solution \cite{hiniduma2024ai, cao2022birds, pan2023contextual}.